 For the following information about US federal student loans, please see our US Federal Aid and Loans webpage:

-The University will provide information published by the US Department of Education to students at any time that information regarding loan availability is requested, including the rights and responsibilities of students and schools under Title IV, HEA loan programs.
+The University will provide information published by the US Department of Education to students at anytime that information regarding loan availability is requested, including the rights and responsibilities of students and schools under Title IV, HEA loan programs.

-Student Clearinghouse) and this data will be accessible to guarantee agencies, lenders and schools determined to be authorized users of the data system.
+If you take out a federal loan at John Cabot, we will submit the details to NSLDS (including via the national Student Clearinghouse) and this data will be accessible to guarantee agencies, lenders and schools determined to be authorized users of the data system.

 Prior to the first disbursement, first-time borrowers (other than for Parent Plus loans) will be provided with comprehensive information on the terms and conditions of the loan and of the borrower’s responsibilities through Entrance Counseling.
 At John Cabot, all first time borrowers are notified about the entrance counseling requirement in their Financial Aid Package.